recoveryhub/edition_template/paratext/docs/docs.md

 ## Folder Structure

 The folders you will primarily use are:
-- `docs`, which is for documentation
+- `docs`, which is for documentation.
 - `items`, which is where your transcriptions will go when they are ready to publish.
-You will copy your ready-to-publish Markdown-encoded documents (`.md`) here manually; if you are working with TEI (`.xml`) files, they will be moved here by the Jekyll framework when they are transformed. **NOTE TO DOCUMENTERS: CHECK THIS ONCE TEI TRANSFORMAQTION SCRIPT IS FINISHED.**
+You will copy your ready-to-publish Markdown-encoded documents (`.md`) here manually.
   - If you are working with multiple genres, use the subfolders in `items` to organize your files by genre.
 The sample files in the template are organized by `books`, `periodicals`, and `poems`.
 - `source`, which is where you'll store the following:
   - The `drafts` folder can be (re)organized to your liking.
 We recommending organizing them by file type (e.g. `markdown` or `tei`).
 In this sample template, we've also organized the Markdown drafts by genre.
 Both are optional.
   - The `tei` folder is where you will place your ready-to-publish TEI-encoded documents (`.xml`).
-Jekyll will run a script that transforms all files in this folder, copy them to the `items` folder, and publish them on the website. **NOTE TO DOCUMENTERS: CHECK THIS ONCE TEI TRANSFORMAQTION SCRIPT IS FINISHED.**
+  - The `source` folder also contains a Ruby script named `tei_to_md.rb`, which you can run locally to programmatically create Markdown files that correspond to your TEI files.
+You may also create the Markdown files by hand based on the examples in the `_texts` folder (see below).
+- `_texts`, which is the folder that will hold the Markdown files that correspond to your TEI files.
+You can create these files using the `tei_to_md.rb` script included in the `source` folder, if you have Ruby installed on your computer.
+You can also create the files manually.
 - `items`, which is where your transcriptions will end up when they are published.
 - If you have images to display on your site, you can use the `assets/images` folder to organize them.
-The home page banner image that the template uses is `assets/images/recovery-hub-banner.jpg.` To replace it with a custom banner image, follow the instructions under [Configuring your digital edition](https://recoveryhub.github.io/edition_base/docs/config).
+The home page banner image that the template uses is `assets/images/recovery-hub-banner.jpg.` To replace it with a custom banner image, follow the instructions under [Configuring your digital edition](https://recoveryhub.github.io/edition_template/docs/config).

 Folders beginning with an underscore (`_includes`, `_layouts`, etc.) contain the files for the Jekyll site and theme.